-A few years ago when my immune system was weak, and I seemingly caught every virus that came my way, I started toting hand sanitizer with me everywhere I went.
-But I quickly fell out of the habit and went back to using plain soap and water because I didn’t like the way Purell felt—icky and chemical-like.
-It also left my hands uncomfortably dry.
+A few years before I was diagnosed with Hashimoto’s, I seemed to catch every virus that came my way.
+I began carrying hand sanitizer as “insurance” everywhere I went.
+This phase didn’t last long though.
+I went back to frequent hand-washing, using plain soap and water because I didn’t like the way Purell felt—icky and chemical-like.
+It also left my hands painfully dry.

 I’m glad that I trusted my first instinct that Purell didn’t “feel” right.

 A 2014 study published in PLOS One, found that when hand sanitizer (in this study, the brand was Purell) is used before handling a receipt, a large amount of the hormone-disrupting chemical Bisphenol-A (BPA) is transferred to the skin.
 This happens because hand sanitizer contains dermal penetration enhancers.

 According to the study authors (3):